facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 `self`, being a static reference to the current class, is resolved using the class in which the method belongs.
 On the other hand, late static bindings feature with the keyword `static` goes beyond that limitation, by referencing the class that was initally called at runtime.
 Is it safe to use late stating bindings with constants?
 Again, it's probably a matter of approach.
-Constants shouldn't be allowed to change, but in case, be sure that the things you do can't reveal unpleasant surprises.
+Constants shouldn't be allowed to change, but in case, be sure that the things you do, can't reveal unpleasant surprises.
 If you expect to get the light side of the force and you get the dark side, you could be disappointed.

 # Global constants

 Anyway, setting aside the objects for a moment, what if you need to have constants outside of a class hierarchy?
-Of course you could set [global constants](https://www.php.net/manual/en/language.constants.php) using `define` this way
+Of course you could set [global scope constants](https://www.php.net/manual/en/language.constants.php) using `define` this way

 ```php
 <?php